mluex/magento2-dockergento-apache/docs/multi_store.md

 }
 ```

-2. You need to restart dockergento to apply the new configuration:
+2. You need to restart dockergento-apache to apply the new configuration:

 ```
-dockergento restart
+dockergento-apache restart
 ```